 “Repetitions” will allow you to repeat a bleach/post-bleach imaging cycle.
 This can be helpful for photo-activation experiments when multiple rounds of activation are needed.
 The right amount of bleaching in terms of number of bleaching rounds and the time of each round will vary with individual samples and types of experiments, i.e., you will need to play with it to determine what settings work best for you.
 So if you are trying FRAP for the first time, prepare plenty of practice specimens and take notes!

 Likewise the speed and number of post-bleach frames imaged will depend on how fast the recovery process is for your particular specimens.
 You can click the “+” next to “post bleach 1” to add up to 2 extra post-bleach panels, if needed:

 The time line at the bottom (red arrow) shows you the time points when each segment starts, and will also track progress as the experiment runs.

 Bleaching step (with “zoom in”):

-The beginning of the post-bleach segment (bleached region indicated by a white arrow):
+The beginning of the post-bleach segment (bleached region indicated by a yellow arrow):